 Since 2015, the Company has focused on the redevelopment and extension of the Group's existing properties.
-The Group has reported a pipeline of $\notin 0.4$ billion scheduled for ongoing investment in redevelopment projects.
+The Group has reported a pipeline of €0.4 billion scheduled for ongoing investment in redevelopment projects.
 The Company has postponed planned investments in redevelopments for 2020 to 2022/2023 as part of its action plan for strengthening the liquidity due to the impact of COVID-19 on its operations.

-The construction and redevelopment of properties is subject to a risk of defective construction, corrective or other works and associated adverse publicity, cost overruns, commercial related risks (lack of demand for new or redeveloped space), delays in construction work or other unforeseen delays and planning, permitting, zoning, procedural and compliance risks.
+The construction and redevelopment of properties is subject to a risk of defective construction, corrective or other works and associated adverse publicity, cost overruns, commercial related risks (lack of demand for new or redeveloped space or tenants wanting to step-out of projects), delays in construction work or other unforeseen delays and planning, permitting, zoning, procedural and compliance risks.